lsst-ts/ts_M1M3SupportFPGA/README.md

 _Telemetry/Hardware/Memory_ into _Software Resources/U8ResponseFIFO_. _Memory_
 is filled from various FIFOs, which are filled from DIOs - see _Telemetry_ Vi.

+Telemetry field index is transferred into address through *src/Telemetry/TelemetryFieldToAddress.vi*.
+The revers (address to data) is handled in CsC using constant offsets defined in **FPGA.cpp**.

 ## Health and Status

 See [HealthAndStatusMemory.md](HealthAndStatusMemory.md) for memory content.